Phenom Boxing Gloves: Are They Worth the Hype in the U.S. Market?

 Sizing, Fit & Wrist Support

-• Velcro closure is super secure
+• Velcro closure holds extremely well

 Price & Value in the U.S. Market